-Asset Class Target Allocation Long-TermExpected Rate of Return Domestic Equity 28.00 % 23.00 7.35 % 7.55 International Equity Alternatives Fixed Income 17.00 21.00 7.55 7.09 3.00 Real Estate Liquidity Reserves 10.00 6.00 2.25 Total 100.00 %
+Target Long Term Expected

+Asset Class Allocation Real Rate of Return

+Domestic Equity 28.00 % 7.35 %

+International

+Equity 23.00 7.55

+Alternatives 17.00 7.09

+Fixed Income 21.00 3.00

+Real Estate 10.00 6.00

+Liquidity Reserves 1.00 2.25

+Total 100.00 %

-^{ 10} year annualized geometric nominal returns, which include the real rate of returnand inflation of 2.25 percentand does not include investment expenses.
-Over a 30-year period, STRS'investment consultant indicates that the above target allocations should generate a return above the actual rate of return, without net value added by management.
+10-Year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
+Over a 30-year period, STRS' investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.

-Discount Rate The discount rate used to measure the total OPEB liability was 7.45 percent as of June 30, 2018.
+Discount Rate The discount rate used to measure the total OPEB liability was 7.00 percent as of June 30, 2021.
 The projection of cash flows used to determine the discount rate assumes STRS Ohio continues to allocate no employer contributions to the health care fund.
 Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
-Therefore, the long-term expected rate of return on health care plan investments of 7.45 percent was used to measure the total of OPEB liability as of June 30, 2018.
+Therefore, the long-term expected rate of return on health care plan investments of 7.00 percent was used to measure the total OPEB liability as of June 30, 2021.